-Parking is a major problem in Watlington due to its historic character because many houses have no garage and only on street parking.
+Off street parking is a major problem in Watlington due to its historic character because many houses have no garage and only on street parking.
 Where parking is not visually dominant and there is ample provision this works very well with the character of the town.